edulinq/python-utils/README.md

 #### CLI-Specified Config Files

-Any files passed via `--config-file` will be loaded in the order they appear on the command line.
+Any files passed via `--file` will be loaded in the order they appear on the command line.
 Later files will override options from previous ones.

 Below is an example of a CLI specified configuration path: